 It’s not considered much of a tourism destination, but the sprawling city of Jakarta is perhaps one of the world’s most dynamic capitals due to its sheer size alone.
-The city is home to more than 10 million people which certainly explained my current traffic situation.
+The city is home to more than 10 million people which certainly explains my current traffic situation.

-Getting to the airport in Lombok in time for a 6am flight meant a 3:30am wake-up call but since it was the only direct flight of the day, I booked it.
-And it’s a good thing I did.
+Getting to the airport in Lombok in time for my 6:00am flight this morning meant a 3:30am wake-up call.
+But since it was the only direct flight of the day, I booked it.

-I didn’t know it yet when I arrived in Jakarta but Mount Kelud, a volcano near the city of Surabaya (which sits basically right between Yogyakarta and Bali – see map) had erupted the night before killing 4 people and shooting ash and debris 12 miles into the air.
-Twelve miles.
-Can you imagine?
+I didn’t know it yet when I arrived in Jakarta but Mount Kelud, a volcano near the city of Surabaya (which sits basically right between Yogyakarta and Bali – see map) erupted last night killing 4 people and shooting ash and debris 12 miles into the air.

-The flight path from Lombok (which is right next to Bali) to Jakarta had to have been directly through that mess but somehow, thankfully, my flight wasn’t canceled.
+The flight path from Lombok (which is right next to Bali) to Jakarta had to be directly through that mess but somehow, thankfully, my flight wasn’t canceled.